2017 ANNUAL REPORT GRANTEES

 In addition to the grants listed below, Chambers Fund provided the funding for a new museum building near the Denver Art Museum and the Clyfford Still Museum in Denver’s Golden Triangle District.
 It is an investment in the further development of the City of Denver’s nationally important art scene.
 The building will house Kirkland Museum of Fine & Decorative Art.

 |The Bell Policy Center

-Public education, nonpartisan research and policy development to create opportunities for individuals and families to attain economic self-sufficiency (General Support)
+Public education, nonpartisan research and policy development to create opportunities for individuals and families to attain economic mobility (General Support)

 Secure justice and economic security for all Coloradans, with special emphasis on women’s economic self-sufficiency (General Support)

 |Community Resource Center

 Increase capacity of nonprofits by providing guidance, training and support for nonpartisan advocacy and civic engagement efforts (Project Support)